NCOA Sponsors First-Ever SNAP Challenge to Highlight Struggles Facing Older Adults

-Approximately six million seniors have faced the threat of hunger and 11.4% of all seniors have experienced a form of food insecurity over the last year, according to the Meals on Wheels Association.
+Approximately six million seniors face the threat of hunger each day, and 11.4% of all seniors have experienced a form of food insecurity over the last year, according to the Meals on Wheels Association.

-- Commodity Supplemental Food Program (CSFP) helps to improve the health of eligible individuals by supplementing their diets with nutritious foods.
+- Commodity Supplemental Food Program (CSFP), which helps improve older adults' diets with nutritious foods.
 Participants receive a monthly food package.

-- The Emergency Food Assistance Program (TEFAP) provides emergency food and nutrition assistance at no cost.
-This program is offered at local food pantries and soup kitchens.
+- The Emergency Food Assistance Program (TEFAP), which provides emergency food and nutrition assistance at no cost and is usually offered at local food pantries and soup kitchens.

-- Senior Farmers' Market Nutrition Program provides low-income seniors with coupons that can be exchanged for select foods at farmers' markets, roadside stands, and community-supported agriculture programs.
+- Senior Farmers' Market Nutrition Program, which provides low-income seniors with coupons that can be exchanged for select foods at farmers' markets, roadside stands, and community-supported agriculture programs.

-- Home Delivered Meals and Congregate Meals provide meals and other nutrition services to older individuals in a variety of settings including congregate facilities such as senior centers or by home-delivery for the homebound.
+- Home Delivered Meals and Congregate Meals, which provide meals and other nutrition services to older individuals in a variety of settings such as senior centers or by home delivery for the homebound.

 SOURCE National Council on Aging